inkarkat/vim-MarkMarkup/README.md

 DESCRIPTION
 ------------------------------------------------------------------------------

-This plugin enables you to persist the highlightings you've added to text via the mark.vim plugin ([vimscript #2666](http://www.vim.org/scripts/script.php?script_id=2666)) as markup directly in the text.
-Any kind of markup can be configured, and the plugin ships with predefined formats that use &lt;span&gt; tags (if you want to render the text as HTML) to reproduce the original mark colors, or append numbers[1] or symbols※.
-For the latter, a legend listing all used marks and their names or patterns can be added to the buffer as well.
+This plugin can persist the highlightings you've added to text via the mark.vim plugin ([vimscript #2666](http://www.vim.org/scripts/script.php?script_id=2666)) as markup - directly inside the text.
+Any kind of markup can be configured, and the plugin ships with predefined formats that use &lt;span&gt; tags (to render the text as HTML) in order to reproduce the original mark colors.
+Other formats append numbers[1] or symbols※, and additionally a legend listing all used marks and their names or patterns can be added to the buffer, too.
 [1] Example ※: \\&lt;s\\w\\+s\\&gt;

 ### SEE ALSO